Home - Pit Boss vs Rec Teq Grills in 2023

 That big hopper is a hit.
 People say that they can smoke all day long and never even have to open the lid.
 The main complaint is the price.
 Of course, no one mentions that until there is a problem.
 Then you’ll hear something like “I paid over a grand for this grill, and now my chops are sticking to the stainless steel grate!”

-And sticking is another gripe, but it’s usually solved by seasoning the grate by coating it with oil and heating it for several hours.
+Sticking is another gripe, but it’s usually solved by seasoning the grate by coating it with oil and heating it for several hours.

 The Pit Boss has some big fans as well.
 People just love the value they get.
-According to Pit Boss BBQ reviews, this really is the best smoker for the money.
+According to Pit Boss BBQ reviews, this is the smoker for the money.
 That’s the definition of value, isn’t it?

 The Bottom Line

-With its superior build quality, user-friendly controls, impressive cooking space, and large hopper size, the RT-700 is the best pellet smoker on the market.
+With its superior build quality, user-friendly controls, impressive cooking space, and large hopper size, the RT-700 is the pellet smoker on the market.
 It’s made for the chef who wants it all and will spare no expense to get it.

 The PB-1000 is just as durable but lacks fancy Wi-Fi and may need its hopper refilled during extended smoking.
 But with an almost unbelievably low price tag, it offers the best value on the market right now.